 Program Overview

-The PGY1 community-based pharmacy residency program with Memorial Hermann Pharmacy Services is a one-year post graduate training program, in pre-candidate status, with experiences in specialty pharmacy, home infusion pharmacy and hospital-based retail pharmacies.
+The PGY1 community-based pharmacy residency program with Memorial Hermann Pharmacy Services is a one year post graduate training program, in candidate status, with experiences in specialty pharmacy, home health infusion pharmacy, and hospital-based retail pharmacies.

-The program builds on the Doctor of Pharmacy education and outcomes, and will provide robust experiences with each of the pharmacy and leadership teams to contribute to the development of pharmacists with the competencies needed to provide patient care, seek board certification, or pursue advanced education and training opportunities.
+The program builds on the Doctor of Pharmacy education and outcomes and will provide robust experiences with each of the pharmacies and leadership team to contribute to the development of pharmacists who have acquired the competencies needed to provide patient care, seek board certification, or pursue advanced education and training opportunities.

 Residents will be exposed to a broad range of experiences and activities intended to build the skills necessary to practice as a well-rounded pharmacist in the community-based pharmacy setting.
-Residents are required to complete ten (10) core rotations and one (1) elective rotation, in addition to the longitudinal experiences.
+Residents are required to complete the following learning experiences:

 • Orientation